9 Attributes for Customer Centric B2B Website Design [Examples]

 - What products do you recommend if I own a construction company?

 6. Make the Website A Convenience

-Your website is your 24/7 access for your customers.
-Can you imagine what it would be like if you tried to visit your bank’s website to make a transaction and you find you couldn’t transfer money or check your balance?
-Make sure your website is a convenience to your customers allowing them to do things without you.
+Your website is 24/7 access for your customers to get information about your company.
+Can you imagine what it would be like if you tried to visit your bank’s website to make a transaction and found you couldn’t transfer money or check your balance?
+Make sure your website is a convenience to your customers, allowing them to do things without you.